 There are two laws in Florida that residents can use to ensure a loved one gets help for addiction or mental health concerns even if they don’t think they need it or refuse to seek treatment on their own.
 The Marchmann Actand the Baker Act both allow for involuntary commitment for treatment when needed.
 There are also several specialty courts in Florida, such as the Miami-Dade County Drug Court, that help to ensure that people get into treatment programs as opposed to incarcerating them for nonviolent offenses when mental health or addiction concerns are present.

-Community Resources for Behavioral Health Services in Miami
+Community Behavioral & Mental Health Services in Miami, FL

 Community-based addiction and mental health services are often provided and offered by local coalitions and nonprofit organizations.
 These entities may host educational and preventative programs in schools, within the community, or at their locations.
 Programs are designed to improve the overall wellbeing and health of the community by providing local resources for treatment and recovery, and efforts to keep local areas drug-free.
 Many of these organizations work to bring about legislative change, advocate for community members, and destigmatize behavioral health concerns.